farhi/matlab-sonyalpha/README.md

 ![Image of A6000](https://github.com/farhi/matlab-starbook/blob/master/doc/A6000.png)

-SONYALPHA A class to control a Sony Alpha Camera (NEX, Alpha, ...) compatible with the Camera Remote API by Sony.
+SONYALPHA: A class to control a Sony Alpha Camera (NEX, Alpha, ...) compatible with the Camera Remote API by Sony.

 Usage